sikaeducation/curriculum/courses/101/standards/build-simple-web-apps/topics/mad-libs-overview/README.md

 ## Steps

-* Read through the final activity.
-This our target, so keep referring back to it throughout the workshop!
+1. Read through the final activity.
+This the goal, so keep referring back to it throughout the workshop.
-* Read the HTML lesson
+2. Read the HTML lesson.
-* Do the HTML exercises
+3. Do the HTML exercises.
-* Read the JavaScript lesson
+4. Read the JavaScript lesson.
-* Do the JavaScript exercises
+5. Do the JavaScript exercises.
-* Read the CSS lesson
+6. Read the CSS lesson.
-* Do the CSS exercises
+7. Do the CSS exercises.
-* Start building your own MadLibs app!
+8. Start building your own MadLibs app.